-The company selects one of its plays appropriate to a community cultural development residency's goals so local residents can witness and evaluate what the theater group does.
-In interactive workshops following the performance, Roadside's members explain their company's history and share its artistic process with community members.
+The company selects one of its plays appropriate to a CCD residency's goals so local residents can witness and evaluate what the theater group does.
+In interactive workshops after the performance, Roadside's members explain their company's history and share its artistic process with community members.